A Machine Learning Approach to Improving Occupational Income Scores: Applications

-In column (1) of Table \ref{iowa_results}, we report the coefficients from a regression of log earnings on an indicator for black and female as well as a quadratic polynomial for age.
-Women and blacks earn substantially less than white men.
-As is typical, earnings increase with age but at a diminishing rate.
+In column (1) of the top panel of Table \ref{iowa_results}, we report the coefficients from a regression of log earnings on indicators for black, female, urban, and foreign-born, as well as a quadratic polynomial for age.
+Women and African-Americans earn less than white men and, as is typical, earnings increase with age but at a diminishing rate.
 In column (2), we replace log earnings with the log of the standard 1950 OCCSCORE.
-The results change substantially: the black-white earnings gap coefficient declines by half, and the gender earnings gap declines by 95\%.
-The use of standard 1950 OCCSCOREs as a proxy for earnings leads to substantially misleading results in this sample.
+The black-white earnings gap coefficient declines by almost half.
+The gender earnings gap is positive.
+The age-earnings profile is attenuated, as is the gap between natives and immigrants, while the urban premium is overestimated.

-Moving to column (3), we replace the unadjusted OCCSCORE with 1950 LIDO score.\footnote{Because industry was not recorded in the Iowa State Census, we instead estimate our lasso-adjusted score by occupation (retaining all of the other predictors listed in section \ref{lido}).} Using this approach, the earnings gap for blacks is now almost the same as that estimated using true earnings.
-The estimated earnings gap for women is slightly larger than the true value but much closer in magnitude than the standard OCCSCORE estimate.
-In this context, it seems clear that the LIDO score is a substantially better proxy for earnings than OCCSCORE.
+Moving to column (3), we replace OCCSCORE with our 1950 LIDO score.\footnote{Because industry was not recorded in the Iowa State Census, we instead estimate our lasso-adjusted score by occupation (retaining all of the other predictors listed in section \ref{lido}).} Using this approach, the earnings gap for women is similar to that estimated using true earnings.
+The estimated earnings gap for blacks is slightly larger than the true value but closer in magnitude than the standard OCCSCORE estimate.
+The age-earnings profile, while still attenuated, is closer to the correct value, as is the urban premium, which was not explicitly incorporated in the construction of the LIDO score.
+The OCCSCORE and LIDO score estimates of the immigrant penalty are similar.\footnote{Since farm income is unusually heterogeneous, and farmers saw a substantial change in their occupational standing between 1850 and 1950, we examined our results excluding those with the 1950 occupational classification ``Farmers (owners and tenants).''
+The LIDO score again yields estimates closer to the earnings regressions for the female gap and age-earnings profile, though it does not deliver a more accurate estimate of the black-white gap.
+Results are similar if we additionally exclude individuals whose occupational classification is ``Managers, officials, and proprietors (n.e.c.),'' a category that is problematic due to the aggregation of small business proprietors and chief executives of large corporations.}